Mapping Hidden Heritage: Self-supervised Pre-training on High-Resolution LiDAR DEM Derivatives for Archaeological Stone Wall Detection: Methodology

 High-resolution DEM visualization techniques are useful visualization tools for mapping cultural heritage features in complex terrains, where archaeological structures such as dry-stone walls are often obscured in conventional aerial imagery.
-To enhance the visibility of low-lying structures and support automated stone wall mapping on archaeological landscape, we employ two DEM-derived visualization techniques: Multi-directional Hillshade (MHS) and Visualization for Archaeological Topography (VAT).
+To enhance the visibility of low-lying structures and support automated stone-wall mapping on archaeological landscapes, the high-resolution DEMs are processed using Relief Visualization Toolbox (RVT) \citep{kokalj2011application,kokalj2019not} to generate two DEM-derived visualization methods: Multi-directional Hillshade (MHS) and Visualization for Archaeological Topography (VAT).

 MHS simulates illumination from multiple sun angles to enhance the perception of topographic features, such as ridges, edges, and linear structures embedded in the landscape.
 This visualization technique provides a general-purpose view of terrain geometry, improving the contrast and continuity of linear archaeological features.
 In contrast, VAT emphasizes micro-topographic variations by combining multiple elevation derivatives, including slope, local relief, openness, and sky-view factor, into a single composite image.
 VAT is designed specifically to highlight subtle archaeological features such as buried walls, ditches, and mounds that may not be visible in traditional hillshading.